 Feedback from our clients provides us with opportunities to learn and improve.
 We recognize the right of our clients to make a complaint, compliment or make suggestions on ways to improve our services.
 Comments on our services regarding how we are performing are welcome and appreciated.

-Feedback regarding the way Church House provides services to people with disabilities can be made in writing, in person, e-mail, or telephone to The Accessibility Coordinator:
+Feedback regarding the way Church House provides services to people with disabilities can be made in writing, in person, e-mail, or telephone to Human Resources Manager:

 Email: [email protected]